ubidots/docker-selenium-screenshot/README.md

 5. **app_selector_xpath** (*optional*): XPath selector for search the target content in the DOM.
 Default `//div[@id='root']`
 6. **not_load_selector_xpath** (*optional*): XPath selector when it can't find the content.
 Default `div[contains(@class, 'selenium-data-not-loaded')]`

-**Note**: Everything arguments are positional, each one must be sent in the order described above.
+**Note**: Every argument is positional, each one must be sent in the order described above.

 ## Usage